 - When does the season stop and start?

 The fall season is the same schedule as recreational soccer, with games running from after Labor Day at the beginning of September to the weekend before Thanksgiving in late November.
 Teams typically play 13 to 15 games during the fall season.
 Generally, teams practice two days per week throughout the year with about 6-8 weeks off, determined by the coach.
 Teams will start training after tryouts depending on the age level of the team and State Cup schedule.
 For 2018, our younger teams may start training once a week by March and twice a week by April.
 Our high school-aged teams will start in late-spring, after the high school season and older State and National Cup tournaments have concluded.
-If you need to know timing for a particular team, please contact our Competitive Coordinator.
+If you need to know timing for a particular team, please contact our Director of Coaching.
 Teams often elect to play tournaments before and after the fall season.
 Many teams opt to play arena soccer at the Ecke YMCA in Encinitas or futsal during the off-season.
 This comes at an extra cost.

 - What is included in the registration fee?

 All teams receive professionally coached team training sessions, clinics and team camps, games with sanctioned referees, and high-quality uniforms including home and away jerseys, shorts, socks, and a practice jersey.
 The fee also covers general league expenses such as insurance, field upkeep, and registration with both CalSouth and the Presidio Soccer Leagues.

 Our coaches are all licensed and have at least an “E” license.
 In addition, several have played soccer at college, semi-professional, or professional levels.
 Kraig Chiles, our Director of Coaching (DOC), supervises Cardiff’s competitive teams.

 Club backpacks, sweats, jackets and other gear are available at an extra cost.